Services

 Dock Leveler

-Your dock leveler forms a bridge between the warehouse and trailer.
-Exposed to weather, employees and product, the dock leveler poses a fire hazard as dirt and debris is accumulated.
-It also has several moving parts that affect performance and safety.
-A thorough, front-to-back inspection under the dock leveler is the key to finding broken or worn parts.
+Your dock leveler serves as a bridge between the warehouse and the trailer, and is exposed to various elements, making it a fire hazard as dirt and debris accumulate.
+With several moving parts, its performance and safety can be compromised.
+A thorough front-to-back inspection beneath the leveler is crucial for identifying broken or worn components.

 Key areas inspected: pit, dock bumpers, hinges, lip spools & pins, welds, cylinders, springs and ramp control.